Criminal Lawyers Sydney

 What happens if I plead Guilty?

 The judge will consider the submissions and evidence from both the prosecution and defence when making a finding on the question of guilt.
-The judge may make an immediate decision after all submissions have been made or may set a further date for a sentencing hearing.
+The judge may make an immediate decision or may set a further date for a sentencing hearing after all submissions have been made.

-What happens if I plead Not Guilty and my matter is dealt with in the Local Court?
+What happens if I plead Not Guilty in local court?

-If you plead not guilty and your case is heard in the Local Court, a magistrate will hear your case.
+If you plead not guilty in a local court case, then a magistrate will hear your case.

-a statement.
-Witnesses are then called to give evidence, be cross-examined, and re-examined by either the prosecution or the defence team (your lawyers).
+Witnesses will give evidence when called to.
+The prosecution and defence team (your lawyers) will then cross-examine, and re-examine them.
 The accused may choose to give evidence for the defence (typically on the advice of their lawyers).

-Closing statements are made, and the magistrate then makes a decision on guilt to the criminal standard of beyond reasonable doubt.
+The prosecution and defence (your lawyers) will finally make closing statements.
+The magistrate then makes a decision on guilt to the criminal standard of beyond reasonable doubt.

-What happens if I plead Not Guilty and my matter is dealt with in the District or Supreme Court?
+What if I plead Not Guilty in the District or Supreme Court?

 If you plead not guilty, the case proceeds to jury selection.